michelin/suricate-widgets/README.md

 An `image.png` file contains the image associated with the widget, which will be displayed in the Suricate application.

-#### Params
+#### Parameters

 The `params.yml` file describes the parameters of the widget that are displayed in the Suricate application when the user selects the widget to add it to a dashboard.
 The user can set values to the parameters directly from the application, which can then be used in the `script.js` file or the `content.html` file.

 The `params.yml` file must adhere to the following rules:
 - The file should always start with the `widgetParams` keyword.